-Mr. Wernikoff has been Senior Vice President and General Manager of Intuit's Small Business Group since April 2014 and previously was the Senior Vice President and General Manager of Intuit's Small Business Financial Solutions Group from August 2013.
+Mr. Wernikoff has been Executive Vice President and General Manager of Intuit's Small Business Group since August 2015 and from April 2014 to July 2015 served as Senior Vice President and General Manager of the Small Business Group.
+He previously was the Senior Vice President and General Manager of Intuit's Small Business Financial Solutions Group from August 2013.
 From August 2010 to July 2013, he served as General Manager of Intuit's Financial Management Solutions business unit and was promoted from Vice President to Senior Vice President in August 2011.
 Mr. Wernikoff joined Intuit in March 2003 and was promoted to Vice President in August 2007.
 He held various executive roles in Payments, QuickBooks and Financial Management Solutions from August 2007 to August 2010.
 Mr. Wernikoff's previous experience includes leadership positions at Charles Schwab, Bank One Corp., and First Chicago Capital Markets.
 Mr. Wernikoff holds a Bachelor's degree in Finance from Miami University of Ohio and a Master's degree in Business Administration from the University of Pittsburgh.

-Mr. Williams joined Intuit in January 2008 as Senior Vice President and Chief Financial Officer.
+Mr. Williams has been Executive Vice President and Chief Financial Officer since August 2015 and joined Intuit in January 2008 as Senior Vice President and Chief Financial Officer.
 He is responsible for all financial aspects of the company, including corporate strategy and business development, investor relations, financial operations and real estate.
 Beginning in 2001, he served as Executive Vice President of Visa U.S.A., Inc., the leading payments company in the U.S., and then from November 2004 to September 2007 served as Chief Financial Officer, leading all financial functions for the company and its subsidiaries.
 During the same period, Mr. Williams held the dual role of Chief Financial Officer for Inovant LLC, Visa's global IT organization responsible for global transactions processing and technology development.
 Mr. Williams also serves on the boards of directors of Amyris, Inc. and RingCentral, Inc. Mr. Williams holds a Bachelor's degree in Business Administration from the University of Southern Mississippi and he is a certified public accountant.